kostya-zero/enjo/docs/BUILDING.md

-# Building Enjo
+# Building Kanri

-This guide provides instructions for building Enjo manually from source.
+This guide provides instructions for building Kanri manually from source.

 ### Prerequisites